Inspired by the automotive industry, a protective film layer can help keep your mountain bike in peak condition

 Each piece of the invisiFRAME coating arrives pre-cut to fit your frame.

-invisiFRAME founder Lee Regan was working as a car painter when he came up with the idea of applying similar protection to his beloved new mountain bike.
-He painstakingly created a bespoke film covering for his frame, a considerably more sophisticated, made-to-measure evolution of the heli-tape MTB riders have been applying to their frames for years.
+invisiFRAME founder, Lee Regan, was working as a car painter when he came up with the idea of applying similar protection to his prized new mountain bike.
+He painstakingly created a bespoke film covering for his frame – a considerably more sophisticated, made-to-measure evolution of the heli-tape MTB riders have been applying to their frames for years.
 Regan’s mountain biking friends were so impressed with what he had created that they asked him to make similar protection for them.

-From its humble beginnings in one man’s living room, invisiFRAME gradually grew into a much larger business with more staff and more sophisticated manufacturing technology.
-Now, over a decade later, the company makes frame protection for over 40,000 models of frames, forks and cranks, working with major brands including Specialized, Santa Cruz, Hope and Orange.
+And so from its humble beginnings in one man’s living room, invisiFRAME gradually grew into a much larger business with more staff and more sophisticated manufacturing technology.
+Now, over a decade later, the company makes bespoke frame protection for over 40,000 models of frames, forks and cranks, and works with major brands including Specialized, Santa Cruz, Hope and Orange.
+In the last few years, the company has even added electric bike frames to its repertoire, so no matter what you ride, you’ll likely be able to utilise invisiFRAME’s protection.

 The fitting solution is used to stick the coating to the frame.